shakeel-data/customer-churn-prediction-dashboard/README.md

 Understanding customer attrition is vital across industries.
 This project, initially designed for the telecom sector, provides a scalable framework for churn analysis applicable to finance, retail, and healthcare.
 By leveraging data analytics and predictive modeling, businesses can proactively address churn, optimize retention strategies, and enhance customer lifetime value.

 ## Project Overview
-This project focuses on Customer Churn Analysis for a telecom firm, utilizes SQL for ETL, leveraging Power BI for data visualization and Machine Learning (Random Forest) to identify churn patterns, predict future churners, and provide actionable insights.
-While the project is specific to telecom, its methodologies can be applied across industries such as retail, finance, and healthcare to enhance customer retention strategies.
+This project focuses on Customer Churn Analysis for a telecom firm.
+It utilizes SQL for ETL, Power BI for data visualization and Machine Learning (Random Forest) to identify churn patterns, predict future churners, and provide actionable insights.
+While the project is specific to telecom, its methodologies can be applied across retail, finance, and healthcare industries to enhance customer retention strategies.

 ## Data resources used
 - Dataset